AnanyaMadanala/Ngo/README.md

 This project enables **users to register** and allows an **admin to log in** and **monitor all registrations** in real time. 🚀

 ## ✨ Features

 📝 User Registration – NGOs can register with details like name, email, contact, and NGO ID.

 🔑 Admin Login – Secure login for admin to manage registrations.

 📊 Admin Dashboard – View all registered NGO details.

 🗄️ Database Integration – Data stored using MySQL.

 🎨 Frontend Styling – Designed using HTML & CSS for a clean UI.

 ## ⚙️ Tech Stack

-Frontend: HTML, CSS, JSP
+🎨Frontend: HTML, CSS, JSP

-Backend: Java Servlets
+🛠️Backend: Java Servlets

-Database: MySQL (via JDBC)
+📑Database: MySQL (via JDBC)

-Server: Apache Tomcat
+💾Server: Apache Tomcat

 IDE: NetBeans

 ## 📸 Screenshots